No results found

-Home / Government / Articles / State of the Facts 2020: 40% of Americans say it is difficult to know if a candidate is telling the truth
+Home / Government spending / Articles / State of the Facts 2020: 40% of Americans say it is difficult to know if a candidate is telling the truth

 Eighty-three percent of Americans say the spread of misinformation is a major problem.
 Daily use of social media as a source of information on the government is down 31% since 2019.
 A quarter of Americans have difficulty understanding fact and opinion with respect to the election.